top of page

 2. By Phone

+If you have difficulty navigating an online portal, another convenient option is to apply by phone.
 Call the Family Support Division (FSD) at 855-373-9994 to apply or ask questions.

 3. By Mail